Cuts and grazes

 Sometimes leeches are used nowadays, but they are specially bred 'medical leeches', not just collected from a river, and they are only used in very special circumstances.

-"It is good to know what to do if someone is hurt but remember that it is most important to keep yourself safe.
-Make sure you are in a safe place and protect yourself from germs by not touching anyone's blood and washing your hands really well after you have helped someone."
+"It is good to know what to do if someone is hurt but remember that it is also important to keep yourself safe.
+Make sure you are in a safe place - not in the middle of the road - and protect yourself from germs by not touching anyone's blood and washing your hands really well after you have helped someone."

 Q. If you have a cut and it gets poked with a lead pencil, do you get lead poisoning?